adenisthebestaslan/Stellar-World-Creator-SWC-/World Map Generation/documentaiton/makingrivers.md

 ```

-if add to riverlist exists, then we extend it with our new river. we print our final river before  converting and
+ we print our final river before  converting and
 drawing each point. we then print our data a gain and save our pictuere, as well as draw it.